-The price is 113€ and along with the skip-the-lines, you will also get a discounted entrance to more than 30 attractions of Rome, get a hop-on/hop-off bus pass and unlimited transportation in the city!
-If this sounds like a good deal, you can book your card here (the card is fully mobile, so no need to waste your time to pick it up somewhere).
+The price is 113€ and along with the skip-the-lines advantage, you will also get a discounted entrance to more than 30 attractions in Rome, get a hop-on/hop-off bus pass and unlimited transportation in the city!
+If this sounds like a good deal, you can book your card here.

 More information about all the available tourist passes in Rome and a sample calculation on how much you can save is here in this post.

-If you are visiting Rome from April to October, you can enjoy an amazing opportunity of visiting the museums after it is officially closed for the public!
+If you are visiting Rome from April to October, you can enjoy an amazing opportunity of visiting the museum after it is officially closed to the public!
 On top of that, you will be able to enjoy a concert inside the Vatican.

-Also, you will get access to some areas normally closed to the public and, of course, see the Sistine Chapel without the crowds – all of this for the same price as the one during the daytime.
+Also, you will get access to some areas normally closed to the public and, of course, see the Sistine Chapel without the crowds – all of this for the same price as the daytime tour.